Resources for Students to Help Others

 Share what observable behaviors you have seen and why it worries you.
 Use “I statements” to avoid blaming them or making assumptions.
 For example, “I have noticed you have been missing class lately and you aren’t as willing to hang out with friends.
 I am worried about you and want to make sure you are okay.”

 Encourage them to seek counseling if appropriate.
 Offer to go with them or help them set up an appointment.
 If they do not want to seek help, be sure to follow up and check in with them again at a later time.
-If you suspect that someone may be a danger to themselves or others but are not certain, you can call 530-752-0871 for a Mental Health Crisis Consultation with Student Health and Counseling Services (SHCS) during business hours.
-You can also submit OSSJA's Public Student Support Referral form to refer a student to a case manager.
+If you suspect that someone may be a danger to themselves or others but are not certain, there are several referral options.
+Please review them in the Red Folder.

 If someone reveals that they are a danger to themselves or others…